PlatformStories/tile-strips/README.md

 # tile-strips

-A GBDX task for tiling image strips.
-This task accepts a directory containing GeoTiff imagery as input and uses gdal_translate to complete the tiling.
-This will speed up extraction of data from large imagery as in [chip-from-vrt](https://github.com/PlatformStories/chip-from-vrt).
-It will also expedite [adding overlays](http://www.gdal.org/gdaladdo.html).
+A GBDX task for tiling images using gdal_translate.
+Tiling speeds up pixel extraction from large image files as in [chip-from-vrt](https://github.com/PlatformStories/chip-from-vrt) and expedites [adding overlays](http://www.gdal.org/gdaladdo.html).

 ## Run

-The task will tiles all images in the input directory.
-The following steps walk through a sample execution of the task.
+The task tiles all the images found in the input directory.
+Here are the steps for a sample execution of the task.

-1. In an iPython terminal create a GBDX interface and specify the input location:
+1. In an Python terminal create a GBDX interface and specify the input location:

     ```python
     from gbdxtools import Interface()